Qatar: Risk Assessment

 Business Climate Rating

-- Third largest gas reserves in the world
+- Third-largest gas reserves in the world

-- World’s leading exporter of liquefied natural gas (LNG)
+- World’s leading exporter of LNG

 - Dependence on foreign labor

 Economy remains resilient; impacts of the rift likely to fade

 In 2018, Qatar’s economy was backed by higher growth in the hydrocarbon sector and the acceleration of the non-hydrocarbon sector, particularly with the increases in construction and manufacturing.
 The hosting of the 2022 World Cup will likely support investments and activity in the construction, tourism, and transportation sectors in 2019.
 The easing of the OPEC production cut, the government’s support to diversify the economy, and the creation of new trade routes will also help growth to accelerate.
 However, the economic embargo will continue to restrain any strong leaps.

 The conservative fiscal stance is expected to continue, despite higher hydrocarbon prices, thus limiting the contribution of government consumption to growth.
 The Qatar central bank has so far hiked its policy rate in line with the US Federal Reserve monetary tightening.
 The bank is expected to follow the FED’s footsteps due to the currency peg regime, which could result in a slower growth for household consumption.
 Any worsening of political tensions, lower energy prices, tighter-than-expected fiscal stances, or tighter global financial conditions would pose a significant risk to growth performance.
 In this regard, Qatar’s large financial buffers could provide additional support to the economy.